John M. Guilbert

 The three defunct graphite mines in the immediate Nelson area we will call the Town Farm, the Osgood, and the Newell Mines.
 I plan to do pace-and-compass physical and geologic maps of each of the mine areas during the summer of 1995; the maps will be available in the Olivia Rodham Memorial Library in Nelson.
 It is really fun to walk the areas (with permission) and to figure from slumped walls and blurred depressions where the offices, the store rooms, the ore-sorting floors, the loading bays, the rail beds, and the waste dumps at these old mine sites were.

 The Town Farm Mine is about two miles west-southwest of the Nelson green off the Lead Mine Road, on the Francis property.
 The Newell Mine is closer to town.
-It is so-called for its location near the old Gad Newell place currently occupied by Terry Mednick and Betsy Street.
+It is so-called for its location near the old Gad Newell place currently occupied by Betsy Street.
 The Osgood Mine, once called “J. Seabury’s Lead Mine” and the largest of the trio, is on a woods road off the Old Stoddard Road, on the slopes of Osgood Hill.

 Unfortunately, it is hard to see graphite in the walls of the old mines as we search them today.
 For one thing, the thickest, most obvious, purest stuff was mined out in the earliest days.
 The walls of the mines that we see today are the “outer limits” of what could be extracted at a profit, and are not surprisingly “lean” in remnants of the original graphite mineral matter.
 There may well be some remains of good stuff in the pit floors, but they are now mostly covered either by water or washed-in debris.